tobyherrmann/cordova-plugin-google-consent/README.md

 ## consent.changeConsentDecision

-Method to change the decision made later.
-This option should be offered to the user in the settings, that he can change his decision at any time in the settings.
+Method to change the decision already made.
+This option should be offered to the user in the settings, that he can change his decision at any time.
-This method has no check if user is really in the EEA or not, the dialog is shown to every user.
-User method verifyConsent first to determine if a user is in EEA or not.
+This method has no check if a user is really in the EEA or not, the dialog is shown to every user.
+Use method verifyConsent first to determine if a user is in EEA or not.

 ### Params
 ```typescript